Color Correcting 101 For Makeup Beginners

 Sallow, dull, or yellow-looking skin can quickly be brought to life with a little purple jolt.
 Purple works great for brightening up the face and helping you look alive again after being sick.
 Works on all skin tones.

 Peach and pink tones are the perfect shades for combating dark circles on light to medium skin tones.
 These shades also work really nicely for brightening the under eye area and covering dark spots.

 If there’s one shade that is a universal multi-tasker and everyone needs to own in their makeup tool box, it’s yellow.
 Yellow works beautifully on all skin tones and can be used to cancel out redness, dark circles, dark spots, and brightening the skin.

 As the boldest shade in the bunch, I can see why it might be intimidating to use, but oranges and reds work wonders in concealing even the darkest under eye circles out there, and can help conceal bruises, tattoos, and other dark spots on the skin.
 Orange should be used on light-medium skin tones, while red works best for deeper skin tones.

 While it is personal preference, I recommend applying color correcting concealers on top of foundation.
 This ensures you’re only applying product on areas that need extra “assistance”.
 After applying foundation to the skin, I use my middle finger to lightly dab on product to the problem areas.
 I then go back over it very lightly with a beauty blender, and if needed apply a light layer of my regular concealer over it before setting with translucent powder.
 (Check out my favorite concealers over here)

-I hope you enjoyed today’s post and will give color correcting a try.
+I hope you enjoyed today’s post on Color Correcting 101 For Makeup Beginners and that you will give color correcting a try.
 Be sure and let me know in the comments if you have any other questions on color correcting including application or shade recommendations.
 I’d love to hear your thoughts on it!

 Thanks for stopping by!- Cara